Sydney Autumn Racing Carnival Tips & Betting Advice

 There are a total of 59 Group races throughout the autumn carnival with 21 of those races carrying Group 1 status.

-Although the Carnival officially starts in February, the first of the big Group 1 races, the Chipping Norton Stakes (1600m) is held at Randwick Racecourse in early March.
+Although the Carnival officially starts in February, the first of the big Group 1 races, the Chipping Norton Stakes (1600m) is held at Randwick Racecourse in late February or early March.
 It is now joined by a new Group 1 with the Surround Stakes upgraded to elite level from 2018.

 The carnival then shifts to Randwick the following week for the running of the Group 1 Randwick Guineas (1600m) where three-year-olds battle.

-Rosehill Gardens is next to take centre stage with the Group 1 Coolmore Classic (1500m) for fillies and mares and
+Rosehill Gardens is next to take centre stage with the Group 1 Coolmore Classic (1500m) for fillies and mares.

 The following week at Rosehill brings more Group 1 action with a bumper day headlined by the Golden Slipper Stakes (1200m), the richest two-year-old race in the world.
 It also features the George Ryder Stakes (1500m), the weight-for-age Group 1 Ranvet Stakes (2000m), the Rosehill Guineas and the The Galaxy (1100m).